The ACI policy model

 Prior releases are not supported (even interoperating between prior and current releases).

-A mixed-mode topology with older-generation Application Leaf Engine (ALE) and Application Spine Engine (ASE) is not recommended
+A mixed-mode topology with Application Leaf Engine (ALE) and Application Spine Engine (ASE) is not recommended and is not

 Flood in encapsulation is not supported with Remote Leaf switches and Cisco ACI Multi-Site.